krik8235/ml-stockprice-prediction/README.md

-# Data Pipeline on Lakehouse Architecture
+# Delta Lake Lakehouse Architecture with Spark and Airflow DAGs

 ## Table of Content